pycon-mentored-sprints/mentored-sprints-website/index.rst

 ---------------

-By attending the mentored sprint at PyCon 2019, you are also accepting to uphold PyCon and the PSF’s code of conduct.
+By attending the mentored sprint at PyCon 2019, you are also accepting to uphold PyCon and the PSF's code of conduct.
 Please take a moment to read it through at https://us.pycon.org/2020/about/code-of-conduct/

 Contribute